spaceskyentist/coding_setup_srshaver/step4_pyspedas.md

 4. Run the Python code by right-clicking in the editor and choose "Run Python File in Terminal", or click the Run ▷ button in the top-right.
 5. Yay!
 It works!
 (Celebration wiggle). *or* Oh no!
 It does not work.
 (Whomp whomp).

+## Tips:
+- Other packages can be installed and checked in this way
+- Some useful packages include `numpy`, `matplotlib`, `pandas`, etc.